twurman/clarityeco/qa/sirius/README.md

-##OpenEphyra

-OpenEphyra is an open source framework for question answering developed at Carnegie Mellon.
+##Sirius

-Two versions of OpenEphyra are included in ClarityEco, both of which use Apache Thrift for remote procedure calls.
-The version in this directory belongs to a collection of services that connect with the new Sirius command center.
+Two versions of question-answer are included in ClarityEco, both of which use Apache Thrift for remote procedure calls.
+The version in this directory belongs to a collection of services that connect with Sirius.

 ####Basic Setup

 (1) Generate client/server stubs:

 ```